JPoziemski/DRAW/README.md

 **PCA**

-Principal component analysis is performed and two principal compontents can be selected by user for plotting by
+Principal component analysis is performed and two principal compontents can be selected by user for plotting from drop-down menu.